hethon/FOS/README.md

 ### Directory Structure
 - **Models**: Represent the database schemas and handle database-related logic.
 Located in the `app/models/` directory.
-- **Views**: Define routes and handle HTTP requests and responses.
-Templates in the `templates/` directory are used for rendering HTML.
-Located in the `app/views/` directory.
+- **Routes**: Define routes and handle HTTP requests and responses.
+Located in the `app/routes/` directory.
 - **Controllers**: Contain business logic and manage interactions between models and views.
 Located in the `app/controllers/` directory.
 - **Static Files**: Includes assets like CSS, JavaScript, and images.
 These are located in the `static/` directory.
 - **App Factory**: The `__init__.py` file in the `app/` directory initializes the Flask application and its extensions (e.g., SQLAlchemy).